Editor's Note: We recently updated this previously published post with new insights. Enjoy!

-Just as every employee has their own work style, every generation has their own general set of workforce behaviors and motivations, making implementing an employee wellness program a challenge.
+We found that just as every employee has their own work style, every generation has its own general set of workforce needs, motivations, challenges, and goals, making implementing an employee wellness program a challenge.

 As employers account for multigenerational diversity in their wellness program, they must consider these five factors.